Overview

 But there is more.

-In addition to convolutions, the PNN is built on a silicon analog array device that implements super-speed array operations, combining nearly instantaneous image-processing with next-generation permutational algorithms to implement Large Graphing Models, which will leave Large Language Models in the dust.
+In addition to convolutions, the PNN is built on a silicon analog array device that implements super-speed array operations, combining nearly instantaneous processing with next-generation permutational algorithms to implement a wide variety of algorithms including Large Language Models, Transformers, SVM, RNN, CNN, Diffusion, and more.
+All can be configured on-the-fly.

-The key differences between Look’s technology and current digital approaches are speed, power, and size.
-Reflecting an image off of a modulator is the fastest possible way to calculate a convolution, giving the PNN full resolution parallelism at the speed of light.
+The key differences between Look’s technology and current digital approaches are greatly improved speed, power, size, and latency.
+Reflecting a data plane off of a modulator is the fastest possible way to calculate a array operations including convolution, giving the PNN full resolution parallelism at the speed of light.
 Combined with its analog array architecture, where every data element is retained on-chip in the ideal location for the next stage, it is nearly 100% efficient.

 A THOUSAND TIMES FASTER